ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/hub-sink-replication.markdown

 1. **A Hub task**
 2. **Hub Access/es**
-   Multiple Sink tasks can connect the Hub using each access.
+    * Multiple Sink tasks can connect a Hub using each access you define for it.
-   For each access, you need to issue a certificate with a private key (that the Hub doesn't keep) for Sink tasks that need to connect the Hub using this access.
+    * For each access, you need to issue a certificate with a private key (that the Hub doesn't keep) for Sink tasks that need to connect the Hub using this access.
 3. **Sink task/s**
 4. **Filtering**
-   You can enable or disable replication filtering, and specify paths to documents whose replication is allowed.
+    * You can enable or disable *replication filtering*, and specify the paths of documents whose replication is allowed.
-   Allowed paths are defined separately for the Hub and for the Sink.
+    * Allowed paths are defined separately for the Hub and for the Sink.
-   You can further increase filtering resolution, by defining separate lists of allowed paths for incoming and outgoing documents.
+    * You can further increase filtering resolution, by defining separate lists of allowed paths for *incoming* and *outgoing* documents.

 When this is done, changed documents whose replication is allowed by